ahmedewaidar22/bookstore-Task2/README.md

 - 🧾 Users can submit one review per book (with rating 1–5)
 - 👀 View other users' reviews on each book
 - 📊 Average rating calculation per book
-- ✅ Clean, secure, and optimized API with proper query handling (no N+1 problem)
+- ✅ Clean, secure, and optimized API with proper query handling (no N+1 problem & Ratelimit)

 ---